Discover more from Risk+Progress

 What is Entropy?

-The concept we call Entropy is a natural consequence of the Second Law of Thermodynamics.
+The concept we call entropy is a natural consequence of the Second Law of Thermodynamics.
 For the unfamiliar, the First Law of Thermodynamics states that energy cannot be created nor destroyed.
 The Second Law states that in an isolated system “entropy” will never decrease.
 These are universal truths, physical laws that cannot be broken.
+Until we can escape our universe, we are forever bound to adhere to them.

-So what does this mean?
-Entropy is a measure of “disorder,” the higher the entropy, the more disorder.
-In our universe, it is a law that everything always trends from order to chaos.
-This concept is a fundamental force acting on everything we are and everything we do.
+So, what does this mean for us?
+Though the concept describes the dispersion of heat in a system, entropy can be thought of as a measure of “disorder,” the higher the entropy, the more disorder.
+In our universe, it is a law that everything always trends from order to disorder.
+This concept is a fundamental force acting on everything we are, everything we do, and everything that happens to us.

-Another way to think about Entropy is to imagine building a sand castle on the beach and returning a few days later.
-In all likelihood, your sand castle is long gone, the grains of sand returned to a random arrangement of particles on the beach.
-Why?
-There is only one arrangement of sand grains that builds the castle, but nearly infinite arrangements otherwise.
-The universe, absent intervention, will always return order to disorder.
+Another way to think about entropy is to imagine building a sandcastle on the beach and returning a few days later.
+In all likelihood, your sandcastle is long gone, the grains of sand returned to a random arrangement of particles on the beach.
+Here again, there is only one arrangement of sand grains that builds the castle, but nearly infinite arrangements otherwise.
+The universe, absent intervention, will always return the order to disorder.

 Purpose and Meaning

-This is not bad news at all.
+While this may sound like bad news, it isn’t.
 While a random collection of atoms will succumb to entropy, a specific arrangement of atoms and molecules can resist: life.
 By definition, life brings order to the chaos.
 Cells take in nutrients, they build complex organelles, and they divide and reproduce.
 Trees absorb sunlight, growing taller and wider, creating structures of order from the energy and atoms around them.

 Very nice vantage point to Entropy.